Using ChatGPT from OpenAI

 Expanded prompt:

 Review the draft below before it is shared with [audience].
-The purpose of the draft is [purpose].
-Do not rewrite it yet.
+The purpose is [purpose].
 First review it for clarity, tone, missing assumptions, unsupported claims, possible risks, and anything that may need approval or verification.
-Use this format:
+Then recommend edits.

 Useful follow-up: